miihuu/Simulation/README.md

 This document contains information on how to get started with using the simulation framework.

-For more detailed information on the inner workings of the simulation please refer to the [wiki](https://github.com/UBC-Solar/Simulation/wiki).
+For more detailed information on the inner workings of the simulation please refer to the [information section](docs/Simulation.md).

 ## Getting started